micheldebree/micheldebree.github.io/content/posts/no_code.md

 This saved a lot of work in building, testing, bug fixing, attending meetings and maintaining something that nobody actually uses.

-The lesson I learned from this and other experiences is that even when a solution to a problem is presented to you as a coding job, and everyone around you seems to agree wit it, it is now _your_ problem and the solution is _your_ responsibility.
+The lesson I learned from this and other experiences is that even when the solution to a problem is presented to you as a coding job, and everyone around you seems to agree with it, it is now _your_ problem and the solution is _your_ responsibility.
 Make sure you understand the problem, its priority, pro's and cons and alternative solutions.
 Especially weigh in solutions that involve _not_ writing code, because code is a liability that is expensive to make, even more